Are donations to CATA tax Deductible?

 Is CATA not-for-profit?

-Yes.
-As well being a not-for-profit, CATA is a non-government organisation enlisted as a Public Benevolent Institution with the Australian Taxation Office.
+Yes we are.
+CATA is a non-government organisation enlisted as a Public Benevolent Institution with the Australian Taxation Office.

 Is CATA a registered Charity?

-Yes, registration was granted by Australian Charities and Not for Profit Commission in March 2013.
+Yes, registration was granted by Australian Charities and Not-for-Profit Commission in March 2013.

 How does CATA fund its art programs?